 Ayurveda says, that if one understands about a bit of his body (Physical and Subtle), and understands what he eats, we can easily take care of large number (> 75-80 %!) of health issues.

-Rajas and Tamas, when Vitiated beyond a Certain Point, become Doshas of the Mind.
+Rajas and Tamas, when vitiated beyond a certain point, become Doshas-vulnerabilities of the Mind.

 Other than the three Gunas, the three governing agents at the psycho (Mental-Subtle) level are Prana (Subtle component of Vata), Tejas (Subtle component of Pitta) and Ojas (Subtle component of Shukra, Kapha).
 Breathing Exercises with breath retention would optimise all the three of them.

-- Agni (Body Metabolism, Fire, relates to The Sense of Vision (or Sight));
+- Agni Body Metabolic-Enzymatic Actions, Fire, relates to The Sense of Vision (Sight),

 The densification of one leads to the formation of the next element.

 The five do not remain separate, but combine together in an inseparable gross mass (some kind of a bio-chemical interaction), which is responsible for the formation of all the substances in this Universe.
-Though, the quantity of each one of them in each of the substance is different, and this responsible for each substance having peculiarly different properties.
+Though, the quantity of each one of them in each of the substance is different, and this varying proportions of the different Panch Bhutas is what is responsible for each substance having peculiarly different properties.